 Florida A&M University Gore Education Complex Renovations

+Updating this three-building complex to provide state-of-the-art teaching facilities for the College of Education, the Psychology Department, and the General Studies Department addressed life safety, accessibility and security deficiencies, along with outdated mechanical and electrical systems.
+Built in 1968 and renovated in 1988, the extensive modifications to the building envelope were paramount to the design.
 Beginning with an in-depth programming study of the needs of the affected departments, the renovation reorganized the circulation patterns within the 3 buildings to provide more intuitive wayfinding and to allow for light to come into formerly dark public corridors.
-Classrooms, labs, conference rooms, staff, department head and Dean’s offices, and meeting halls were completely renovated.
-Restrooms were remodeled and expanded.
 Videoconferencing rooms, computer labs, smart classrooms, and other highly-collaborative and computer-rich spaces were provided throughout the complex.
 Code deficiencies were corrected, and roofs, plumbing, air conditioning, and electrical systems were replaced.